bholsinger09/Layover/README.md

 ## Features

+- **Sign in with Apple**: Secure authentication with privacy-first approach
 - **Multi-Platform Support**: iOS, macOS, tvOS, and visionOS
 - **SharePlay Integration**: Synchronized group experiences using AVPlaybackCoordinator
 - **Room Management**: Host and sub-host capabilities with multiple concurrent rooms